coolya/some-modelix-samples/spa-dashboard-angular/README.md

 ./gradlew spa-dashboard-angular:build
 ```

-### 2. Start an openAPI implementation
+### 2. Start an OpenAPI implementation

 To run this application you will need a component which provides an API implementation conforming to the OpenAPI spec.
-Thus, you need to start one of the available openAPI implementations in this project:
+Thus, you need to start one of the available OpenAPI implementations in this project:

 - Either start the [rest-api-json-bulk](../rest-api-json-bulk) implementation,
 - or alternatively you can start the [rest-api-model-server](../rest-api-model-server) implementation.